Health care in Australia: Pharmaceutical Benefits Scheme

 The Pharmaceutical Benefits Scheme (PBS) subsidises certain prescribed pharmaceuticals.
 The PBS pre-dates Medicare, being established in 1948.
 It is generally considered a separate health policy to 'Medicare'.
-The PBS is now administered by the Department of Human Services Insurance, with input from a range of other bodies such as the Pharmaceutical Benefits Pricing Authority.
+The PBS is now administered by the Department of Health, Disability and Ageing, with input from a range of other bodies such as the Pharmaceutical Benefits Pricing Authority.

 State/territory programs

 State and Territory Governments also sometimes administer peripheral health programmes, such as free dentistry for school students and community sexual health programmes.

 Dental care services

 With some exceptions, such as the Teen Dental Plan, dental care is generally not covered by Medicare for all Australians, although the various States and Territories provide free or subsidised dental services to certain categories of the population, such as Health Care Card and Pensioner Concession Card holders.

 For example, Victoria provides subsidized dental care to concession card holders through a network of community clinics and the Royal Dental Hospital.
 There is also a voucher system available for general and emergency dental care where these can not be met by the public system.
 Vouchers allow patients to receive $799 worth of necessary general and/or emergency dental treatment at a time.
 The patient co-payment in these situations is generally $27 a visit up to a maximum of 4 visits at $108.